-Dr. Michael May (FRCS) — Updated on February 10, 2023
+Dr. Michael May (FRCS)

 What is traction alopecia?

-Traction alopecia is a type of hair loss that is caused by tension when hair is repeatedly pulled on.
-The condition was first identified in the early 1900s, typically with women who frequently wore their hair in tight ponytails which led to hair loss.
-Women who wore their hair in styles that caused a lot of tension would often experience hair loss, particularly around their hairline.
+Women who wore their hair in styles that caused a lot of tension would often experience loss of hair, particularly around their hairline.
 More recently, men wearing on-trend man buns and top knots can lose hair to TA.

-- Style their hair in braids, dreadlocks, cornrows, or other protective styles
+• Style their hair in braids, dreadlocks, cornrows, or other protective styles

-- Have very long, thick hair that can put pressure on the scalp when worn down
+• Have very long hair that can put pressure on the scalp when worn down

 Like central centrifugal cicatricial alopecia, a type of scarring alopecia, traction alopecia mainly affects women of African descent.
 One study suggests it affects up to a third [2].
-But it can also happen to anyone, regardless of their ethnicity.
-It’s also more likely to affect people as they get older, as traction alopecia normally occurs after an extended period of time where hair is constantly pulled.
+However, it can also happen to anyone, regardless of their ethnicity.

 The most obvious sign that you’re experiencing traction alopecia is that you’ll notice your hair starting to fall out beyond the usual 50-100 hairs that the average person loses every day [3].

-Normally, those who experience TA will see hair loss beginning around the front and sides of their scalp.
+Normally, those who experience TA will notice hair loss beginning around the front and sides of their scalp.
 These are the areas that are under the most pressure from tight hairstyles and increased tension.

-For example, if you are a gymnast that wears their hair slicked back every day for training, you will probably start to experience symmetrical hair loss around the hair line where your hair is pulled back into a ponytail or bun.
-You may also see hair thinning on one side of the head if your hair style pulls on one side more than the other.
+For example, if you are a gymnast that wears their hair slicked back every day for training, you will probably start to experience symmetrical hair loss around the hairline where your hair is pulled back into a ponytail or bun.
+You may also see hair thinning on one side of the head if your hairstyle pulls on one side more than the other.

 Alongside the hair loss, you may also start to notice small skin-coloured or white bumps around the hair follicles in areas where hair loss is present.
 These marks are an indicator of the stress you’re putting your scalp under.
 You may also see red skin, scaling, itching, cylindrical hair casts, and folliculitis in addition to hair loss.